keithrbennett/keithrbennett.github.io/_posts/2010-03-06-sun-java-coding-conventions-revisited.md

 I&#8217;d like to add:

-&#8220;In cases where making a variable name longer eliminates the need for an explanatory comment, this guideline may be relaxed somewhat.&#8221;
+"In cases where making a variable name longer eliminates the need for an explanatory comment, this guideline may be relaxed somewhat."